RamaLingeswaraRao950/Super-App/README.md

 # 🌟 Super App

-A modern, multi-functional, fully responsive, and highly interactive dashboard web app that combines entertainment, real-time weather, news, and utility widgets — all in a beautifully designed interface.
+A modern, multi-functional, fully responsive, and highly interactive dashboard web app that combines entertainment, real-time weather, news, and utility widgets-all in a beautifully designed interface.

 ## 🌄 Description :--